 Some say Mary Baxter St. Clair entered the world with a brush in her hand.
 Others remark that she paints with fairy dust.
-All are touched by her sense of wonder and marvel at her beautifully detailed paintings of wide-eyed children, ethereal angels, elusive fairies and piquant pixies, richly dressed in brilliant colors.
+All are touched by her sense of wonder and marvel at her beautifully detailed paintings of wide-eyed children, ethereal angels, elusive fairies, and piquant pixies, richly dressed in brilliant colors.
 Born in St. Clair Shores, Michigan, into a large, creative family, the artist insists that “Fairies and angels have been part of my life since I was small and have always been very real to me.”
-She claims to borrow their magic in her craft, painting with such realism as to create a longing in the viewer to believe her cherubs are real, and caught unaware, on her canvases.
-The artist believes that fantasy is necessary and helps us to remain balanced in this all too real world.
-Mary Baxter St. Clair lives on the island of Kauai where she often explores the fantastic underwater world and cheers at passing whales.
+She claims to borrow their magic in her craft, painting with such realism to create a longing in the viewer to believe her cherubs are real and caught unaware of her canvases.
+The artist believes that fantasy is necessary and helps us remain balanced in this all too real world.
+Mary Baxter St. Clair lives on the island of Kauai, where she often explores the fantastic underwater world and cheers at passing whales.